martiserra99/canvas-user-interface-docs/docs/1.how-to-use/3.create-types/6.composite/2.lifecycle/lifecycle.md

 title: Lifecycle
 ---

-The composite element goes through different lifecycle states and it performs different tasks in each one of them:
+The composite element goes through different lifecycle states, and it performs different tasks in each one of them:

 - **Create**: It may perform some initial tasks and store some data if needed.
 Then, it creates an element.
-In case that the element is a layout it may create the elements the layout contains (most likely).
+In case that the element is a layout, it may create the elements the layout contains (most likely).

 - **Start**: It may compute and store some data that may be used for the next states.
 Then, it updates the element and the elements it contains (in case that the element is a layout) and it calls the `.start()` method on the element.